msmanek/getting-a-gig-pm-edition/README.md

 - Challenges
 - Mistakes/Failures

-Make a table to come up with answers to all of them (thanks Gayle from Cracking the PM Interview for this one).
+Make a table to come up with answers to all of them (thanks to Cracking the PM Interview for this one).

 ### Estimation Questions